 Air Time - An active member who has at least five years of earned teaching service credit in TFFR may purchase credit not related to previous teaching service for use toward retirement eligibility and benefits.
 The purchase for such nonqualified service is limited to an aggregate of five years.

 Government Agency Teaching Service - An active member may purchase credit for years of elementary or secondary teaching service if employed by an agency of the United States government.

 Leave of absence - An active member may purchase service credit for time lost while on an approved unpaid leave of absence from teaching duties.

-As an alternative to purchasing the legislative service credit, the teacher may enter into an agreement with the employer by which payment for service credit for the time spent at each legislative session is made as though the teacher was not on a leave of absence.
+As an alternative to purchasing the legislative service credit, the teacher may enter into an agreement with the employer by which payment for lost service credit and salary is made as though the teacher was not on a leave of absence.
 Under such an agreement, employee and employer contributions should be calculated based on the teacher’s annual salary without reduction for a leave of absence taken by the teacher during the legislative session.

 Military Service Credit - An active member who is not qualified to receive military credit under the Uniformed Services Employment and Reemployment Rights Act (USERRA) or Veterans’ Reemployment Rights Act (VRRA) and has received an honorable discharge from military service may purchase up to four years of active military service.
 The cost to purchase is the actuarial equivalent cost.

 Members qualified to receive military credit under the USERRA or VRRA will have the purchase cost calculated using a reduced formula.
 To be eligible under USERRA or VRRA, you must have had your North Dakota teaching employment interrupted and been discharged from the armed services under honorable conditions.
 Interruption of employment means the member started active duty within 90 days after leaving covered employment with TFFR and made application for reemployment within 90 days after military discharge.
 A death or disability that occurs while on active military duty is considered a return to covered employment.